JodienX/kayak-swap-bot/README.md

 ## Auto-swap-Tx

-- Copy all the codes from `kayak-swap.sh`
+- Copy all the codes from `kswap.sh`
 - Open [Codespace](https://github.com/codespaces) or Gitpod
 - Create a new file and name it `kswap.sh`, also paste all those copied code in this file
 - Use this command to run